jdavis/latex-homework-template/README.md

 The LaTeX file that I use as the base for all my homeworks in university.

+## Features

+Here are just a few features of this homework template.

+1. Title page.
+2. Problem markers.
+3. Configurable problem numbers (see the last 3 problems for an example).
+4. Some commonly used math macros.

 ## Screenshots

 ### The Cover Page: